• Home

 The Middlebury Inn is a wonderful choice that’s very fairly priced, especially during foliage season for the amenities it offers.
 Walkable to many of the town’s sites and attractions, this inn has an on-site tavern and spa, and rooms simply designed with traditional New England style and comforts.

-Click here to book your stay at the Middlebury Inn!
+🍁 Click here to check out The Middlebury Inn!

 12. Grafton

 Grafton is another small town, and is definitely one of the best places to stay in Vermont in the fall.
-In Grafton, you’ll find those picture-perfect countryside landscapes, covered bridges, a really cozy inn, great restaurants and lots of opportunity for scenic walks on nature trails.
+Grafton is a rather small town, and while it doesn’t have a ton of attractions, that’s also. the appeal.
+It’s a bit more off-the-beaten path, but such an idyllic place to enjoy fall foliage in the state.
+In Grafton, you’ll find those picture-perfect countryside landscapes, covered bridges, a really cozy inn, great restaurants, and lots of opportunity for scenic walks at the nature trails.

 Best Things To Do In Grafton, VT In The Fall